The hand of God: Goal

-Six minutes into the second half of the game, Maradona took the ball out of the box with his left leg and passed it to teammate Jorge Valdano.
-Valdano tried to take on several English defenders, but the ball was intercepted and thrown back and forth and kicked towards England's goal by English midfielder Steve Hodge.
+Six minutes into the second half of the quarter-final game, Maradona took the ball out of the box with his left leg and passed it to teammate Jorge Valdano.
+Valdano tried to take on several English defenders, but the ball was intercepted, thrown back and forth, and kicked toward England's goal by English midfielder Steve Hodge.

-Because of the position of the players, Maradona would have been caught offside, but as the ball came off an opponent, there was no offside offence.
+Because of the players' positions, Maradona would have been caught offside, but as the ball came off an opponent, there was no offside offence.
 Alone inside the penalty box and with the ball dropping down, Maradona contested the ball with goalkeeper Peter Shilton, who stood 20 cm taller than Maradona.
 Shilton jumped forward with his right hand, while Maradona did so with his left arm outstretched.
-Maradona's fist, which was raised close to his head, touched the ball first and hit the ball into England's goal.
+Maradona's fist, which was raised close to his head, struck the ball first, causing the ball to loop over Shilton and into the net.
 Maradona began to celebrate while glancing sideways at the referee and the linesman for confirmation.
-He then fully celebrated the goal when it was given.
+He fully celebrated the goal when it was given.

-Tunisian referee Ali Ben Nasser gave the goal, but after the English players' protests he sought the advice of his second linesman who confirmed the goal.
+Although the Tunisian referee Ali Ben Nasser initially gave the goal, protests from the English players made him seek advice from his second linesman, who confirmed it.

-Mexican photographer Alejandro Ojeda Carbajal immortalized this moment in a photograph in which Maradona can be seen hitting the ball with his hand.
+Maradona later wrote in his autobiogaphy: